 The first fresh asparagus is a delightful springtime treat.
 This light butter sauce lets the asparagus flavor come through, and the sprinkling of sesame seeds adds a delicate crunch.
 This is a simple yet delicious dish.

 For a worthy side dish, offer up Skillet Lo Mein, from Debbie Stadtler of Fredericksburg, Virginia.
 The Szechuan sauce coats the vegetables and pasta, and the added ginger comes through nicely.
 Debbie occasionally adds a little heat, “If you like spicy, add 1/4 teaspoon crushed red pepper with the ginger, “she suggests.

-We love when opposites attract.
-A sweet and sour gingery dressing goes hand in hand with soft Soba noodles, edamame and crunchy slaw.
+We love it when opposites attract.
+A sweet-and-sour gingery dressing goes hand in hand with soft soba noodles, edamame and crunchy slaw.
 Add grilled shrimp or chicken for a protein-packed finish. —Mandy Rivers, Lexington, South Carolina

 I jazz up salad greens with tomatoes, mandarin oranges and sesame seeds, then top it off with honey vinaigrette for a sweet and fruity sensation the whole family loves.—Kristine Marra, Clifton Park, New York